openhab/openhabian/docs/openhabian.md

 Going beyond what the RPi image provides, you can also install openHABian on x86 hardware on top of any existing Debian installation.
 Please note that the unattended install is tailored to work for Raspberries.
 We cannot test HW/OS combos beyond RPis upfront so there is no promise for this work.
-See the [Hardware](#hardware) and [OS](os-support) sections for details on supported hardware and OSs before you proceed.
-Note that although the core parts of openHABian were reported to work on there, Ubuntu is not supported and untested.
+Note that although the core parts of openHABian were reported to work on Ubuntu, it is not supported and untested.
-If you try and fail, please help and drop us a note on Github with debug log enabled, see [DEBUG guide](openhabian-DEBUG.md).
+If you try and fail, please help and drop us a note on GitHub with debug log enabled, see [DEBUG guide](openhabian-DEBUG.md).

 Start with a fresh installation of your operating system, login and run